 Method 3: Clear data and cache of Messaging app

-Clearing the data and cache of the messaging app is important because the IMS service is linked with the messaging app.
+Clearing the data and cache of the messaging app is important because the IMS service is linked to the messaging app.
 The IMS Service error may be caused due to corrupt cache of the messaging app.
 Follow these steps to clear the data and cache:

 - Go to Settings of your device.

-- Go to Apps, click it and find Messaging app in the list.
+- Go to Apps, click it, and find Messaging app in the list.

 - Click on the Messaging app.
-Then, go to Storage option that contains all information about the storage that the app consumes.
+Then, go to the Storage option that contains all information about the storage that the app consumes.

 - Locate the Clear cache option and click it.
 This clears the cache memory of the messaging app.